captbaritone/webamp/README.md

   modern browsers.

 - [Winamp em HTML5 e Javascript](http://www.tidbits.com.br/winamp-em-html5-e-javascript)
-  In 2010 a developer named Dnailo posted one of his HTML5 experiment: " audio player simulating good old Winamp".
+  In 2010 a developer named Danilo posted one of his HTML5 experiment: " audio player simulating good old Winamp".
 You will have to download the zip file.

 - [JuicyDrop](http://cggaurav.github.io/juicydrop/) An HTML5 implementation with